opendatateam/udata/docs/harvesting.md

 ### DCAT (prefered)

 This backend harvest any [DCAT][] endpoint.
-This is now the recommanded way to harvest remote portals and repositories (and so to expose opendata metadata for any portal and repository).
+This is now the recommended way to harvest remote portals and repositories (and so to expose opendata metadata for any portal and repository).

-As pagination is not described into the DCAT specifcation, we try to detect some supported pagination ontology:
+As pagination is not described into the DCAT specification, we try to detect some supported pagination ontology:
 - [Hydra PartialCollectionView][http://www.hydra-cg.com/spec/latest/core/#hydra:PartialCollectionView]